orelrahum/evil-twin/readme.md

     Here you need to choose the network interface that will scan the network for possible APs (Access Points) to attack, and after that will send the de-authentication packets
     Notice that you need to choose the network interface that can be switched to 'monitor mode'
   - **Step 2: Scanning the network for AP to attack**
     Here you will see all the APs that were found in the network scan, and you need to choose the AP you want to attack.
-If no AP was found, you can choose either to rescan the network or to quit.
+If no AP was found, you can choose either to rescan the network or to quit
   - **Step 3: Verifying that at least 1 client connected to the AP you choose**
     In order to attack the chosen AP we need to verify that there is at least 1 client connected to it.
 If no client found, you can choose either to rescan for clients or to quit
   - **Step 4: Disconnect the connection between the AP from the client**